 Reports: An awardee must submit a final written report to the ISPAC within three months after completion of the funded project which describes any achievements, etc., which may have occurred as a result of the grant.
 Failure to do so will preclude consideration for future grant applications.
 As a courtesy, all awardees should indicate in any project funded by the grant that partial funding was provided by the Office of International Studies & Programs, Central Washington University.

-Deadlines: Applications may be submitted for any of three deadlines in November, February, and May (Contact Bobbie Peterson, OISP Administrative Assistant for Exact Deadline Dates).
+Deadlines: Applications may be submitted for any of three deadlines in November, February, and May (Contact Cheri Lince, OISP Administrative Assistant for Exact Deadline Dates).
 ISPAC will review proposals and notification of applicants will generally occur within one month following each announced deadline date.
 Proposals received after an announced deadline will not receive consideration, however, applications may be resubmitted for a later award review.

 Instruction for preparing the Application: The application packet should include: